iavs-org/VegX/README.md

 entity observed and the taxonomic concept associated with that observation to be maintained.

-## R package to use the Veg-X standard
+## An R package to use the Veg-X standard

-Functions to import, integrate, harmonize and export vegetation data using the VegX standard (ver.
-2.0.0)
+A barrier to the use of a standard like Veg-X is its complexity.
+To make the exchange schema of Veg-X usable by the wider community requires the development of informatics tools for mapping data from different input formats (e.g. relevé tables from different databases, forest inventory data or stem-mapped forest plots) into Veg-X, mechanisms to create unique identifiers to allow source datasets to be combined, and tools to export data for data analysis and visualisation.
+The **VegX R package** has been designed for this purpose.
+It contains functions to import, integrate, harmonize and export vegetation data using the Veg-X standard.

 ### Installation